isu-ese/arc-mlp/papers/merge/02_main_matter/04_experimental_design/01_goals_hyp_var.md

   \item Complexity -- To assess the complexity of a grammar, we utilize McCabe's Cyclomatic Complexity metric for grammars defined by Power and Malloy \cite{power_metrics_2004}.
 }

-\noindent The dependent variables in the experiments, as indicated by the above hypotheses, are effort and complexity.
+The dependent variables in the experiments, as indicated by the above research questions, are maintenance effort and complexity.
 Specifically, we are concerned with the change between the trivial merge state and the final grammar in terms of the effort and complexity of the grammar.
+Thus, the dependent variables of concern are:

+* $\Delta HAL$ -- the change in Halstead Effort as measured after the normalization phase prior to the final merge phase, and after the final merge phase and before generating the output grammar.
+* $\Delta MCC$ -- the change in complexity as measured after the normalization phase prior to the final merge phase, and after the final merge phase and before generating the output grammar.

-Thus, the dependent variables of concern are $\Delta Effort$ and $\Delta Complexity$, representing the change in effort from trivial merge to final grammar and the change in complexity from trivial merge to final grammar, respectively.
-The independent variables we are concerned with are:
+\noindent The independent variables we are concerned with are:

 * Similarity Threshold -- the parameter guiding the similarity measurements used in the merging process.
 The values used in the experiments are 0.001, 0.25, 0.5, 0.75, and 1.0.
-* Size -- the size of the grammar as defined by measuring its number of productions (PROD) \cite{power_metrics_2004}, and thresholding this value into three distinct categories: Small, Medium, and Large.
+* Size -- the size of the grammar as defined by measuring its number of productions (PROD) \cite{power_metrics_2004}, and threshold this value into three distinct categories: Small, Medium, and Large, as defined in @sec:subjects.